Hinostroza’s hat trick leads Coyotes to 6-1 win over Ducks

 GLENDALE, Ariz.
+(AP) — Vinnie Hinostroza has been searching for consistency since joining the Arizona Coyotes in a trade last offseason.
+He’s found it at just the right time.

-(AP) — Vinnie Hinostroza’s first career hat trick sent the surging Arizona Coyotes to a 6-1 win over the Anaheim Ducks on Thursday night.
+The 24-year-old forward scored his first career hat trick and sent the surging Coyotes to a 6-1 win over the Anaheim Ducks on Thursday night.

-Hinostroza scored his third goal of the night with 51 seconds left, and hats came flying out of the crowd onto the ice.
+Hinostroza got his third goal with 51 seconds left, and hats came flying out of the crowd onto the ice.
+He has 12 points over his last 12 games.

+“That’s something you don’t think about happening, but when it does, it’s something special,” Hinostroza said.
+“It’s nice that it comes in a win and at a special time when we’re trying to hold a playoff spot here.”

 Jason Demers added a goal and an assist for the Coyotes, who have won 10 of 12.
-Oliver Ekman-Larsson and Mario Kempe also scored, and Alex Goligoski had two assists.
+Oliver Ekman-Larsson and Mario Kempe also scored, and Alex Goligoski and Christian Fischer each had two assists.

 Arizona’s victory coupled with Minnesota’s loss to Dallas moved the Coyotes three points ahead of the slumping Wild for the second Western Conference wild card.
 Both teams have 11 games remaining.

 Darcy Kuemper stopped 37 shots for his 13th win since Feb.
-9, and was credited with an assist.
+9, and was credited with an assist on Hinostroza’s first goal.

+“Our momentum is kind of snowballing here,” Kuemper said.
+“Even sometimes when we’re not at our best we kind of have that belief that we’re going to win and find a way.
+It’s a lot of fun coming to the rink right now.”

 Jakob Silfverberg scored for Anaheim, which had won four of six.

-The Coyotes scored two power-play goals in a game for the fourth time this season, and improved to 26-1-1 when leading after two periods.
+The Coyotes scored two power-play goals — both by Hinostroza — in a game for the fourth time this season, and improved to 26-1-1 when leading after two periods.

+“We had numerous times we could have cleared the puck and we didn’t,” Ducks assistant coach Marty Wilford said.
+“Usually that’s when it comes back to hurt you.”

 Ekman-Larsson’s goal was his 11th, and the Coyotes’ 15th short-handed this season.
 He took a pass from Brad Richardson and flipped a shot over the glove of Ducks goaltender Ryan Miller at 17:25 of the first period.